AaronCherian404/AaronCherian404/README.md

 ## 🎯 About Me

-I'm a research-oriented Computer Engineering Graduate student with expertise in AI and Embedded Software, seeking to develop hardware-software co-designed systems, for real-world applications.
+I'm a research-oriented Computer Engineering Graduate student with experience in Artificial Intelligence and Embedded Software, seeking to develop hardware-software co-designed systems for real-world applications.
 My work lives at the intersection of **embedded systems**, **neural network optimization**, and **edge computing** bringing datacenter-level intelligence into devices that fit in your pocket.

 <div align="center">